Legislative Process Guide

 Communicating with Council

-There are many ways to share your thoughts and ask questions of the City Council.
+There are many ways to share your thoughts with and ask questions of the City Council.
 See Contact the Council to find Council phone numbers, email addresses, and social media sites.

 Public Comment at Council meetings is governed by the Council Rules and Procedures.